 Social and emotional skills, a must in the workplace of the future

-In the emerging new norm of a distributed ‘workplace,’ the need for collaboration, empathy, problem-solving, communication will become more pronounced.
-Focusing only on technical skills would only deepen the challenges organizations would face when dealing with a mix of full-time employees, on-demand talents, and a new crop of a workforce that may have adopted alternate education streams.
+In the emerging new norm of a distributed “workplace”, the need for collaboration, empathy, problem-solving, and communication will become more pronounced.
+Focusing only on technical skills would only deepen the challenges organizations would face when dealing with a mix of full-time employees, on-demand talents, and a new workforce that may have adopted alternate education streams.

 The current situation adds a sense of urgency for L&D and training managers to strategize for the future, considering the disruptive changes the education systems are undergoing today.

 An organization’s success is only as good as the people who work towards its common goal.
 L&D leaders will have to look for creative ideas to help prepare an organization’s existing workforce and the future talent mix in the emerging norm.

 In a follow-up to this post, we will attempt to curate a list of ideas that various leading voices in the corporate L&D and training domain are suggesting.

 [If you landed on this page, here’s your link to the first part in this series: Corporate Training and Development, 2021 and beyond: Challenges and Opportunities – Part 1]